Making a Travel App: 4 App Practices to Achieve Expedia Success

 Make the information within the app as relevant and useful and possible.
 No one wants to dial a nonexistent number.
 It’s frustrating and makes people leave negative reviews full of rage and hatred.

-Try to make your app a one-stop-shop for every traveller.
+Try to make your app a one-stop-shop for every traveler.
 Consider flight booking, taxi, and hotel booking.
 User reviews, airport maps, lowest airfare calendars and loyalty program lists are also features in high demand.

 Need for booking a room

 The official hotel booking app of Booking.com has more than 20 million downloads.
 They have 580 thousand hotels sorted by price and quality, and more than 112 million user reviews.
 In 2015 the owners of Booking launched a brand new hotel booking app called Booking Now.
-It serves the needs of those travellers who prefer spontaneous trips, and also help people that accidently lose their planes to book a room.
+It serves the needs of those travelers who prefer spontaneous trips, and also help people that accidently lose their planes to book a room.

-Some travellers prefer hotels, other are more likely to choose apartments.
+Some travelers prefer hotels, other are more likely to choose apartments.
 The Airbnb hotel booking app helps this type of user communicate with apartment owners and negotiate booking details.
 You can also bargain a bit, if you like.

 Make the process smooth